ido-ofir/core/README.md

 webpack -w
 ```

-### usage
+### Usage

-#### defining core modules
+#### Defining core modules
-the core contains a module dependency management system that runs on the client.
+The core contains a module dependency management system that runs on the client.

-a module can be anything and the only requirement is that you give it a unique name.
+A module can be anything and the only requirement is that you give it a unique name.

-a module with no dependencies can be defined like this:
+A module with no dependencies can be defined like this:
 ```js
 var core = require('core');